FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ```
 ## Code - Command ECHO

-A simple ECHO like command is programmed into Faraday's command program that will simply send the supplied data payload back to the host computer.
+A simple ECHO like command is provided that will send the supplied data payload back to the host computer.
 The ECHO command only accepts a single UART transport packet so it is limited in size to the 124 byte maximum transmissible unit of the current UART network stack.

-This command example is pretty self explaining and simply sends the string `"This will ECHO back on UART"` to the local Faraday device and retrieves, parses, and displays the ECHO'd packet.
-Note the padding bytes likely visible due to fixed length UART transport packet formatting appended to the original message.
-Also, this command accepts binary data values (not just ASCII string text)!
+This example sends the string `"This will ECHO back on UART"` to the local Faraday device and retrieves, parses, and displays the ECHO'd packet.
+Note the appended padding bytes visible due to fixed length UART transport packet.

 ```python
 ###############